jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.1.3 ExportTableToCsv

-Exports an attribute table to a CSV text file.
+Exports an attribute table to a CSV text file..

 *Parameters*: